AvaProtocol/OAK-docs/_docs/developer-guide-overview.md

 These actions are based on inital conversations with potential partners.
 If you have suggestions for other potential triggers which have a strong value proposition to a project you're involved with, please reach out in our #parternships [Discord](https://discord.gg/7W9UDvsbwh) channel.

 ### Native Event
 Our native event action allows a user to schedule an event with custom text to fire on-chain.
 In order to use this action you will need to provide custom text.
-While this action was created as an mvp it could be used to trigger other actions in OAK.
+While this action was created as an mvp it could be used to trigger other actions in Ava Protocol.

 ### Native Token Transfer
 Our native token transfer action allows you to transfer your token to another user.
 In order to use this action you will need to provide the user’s account id and the amount you wish to transfer.